lzkelley/kalepy/paper/paper.md

 ---
-title: 'kalepy: A Python package for kernel density estimation and sampling'
+title: 'kalepy: a python package for kernel density estimation and sampling'
 tags:
   - Python
   - astronomy